 23. The Trust manages a programme of risk review and checking of financial controls.
-The Trust will appoint the Internal Audit department of Leicestershire County Council to conduct reviews of each of the schools within the Trust as well as the central finance function.
+The Trust have appointed Greenhill Independent Audit & Assurance to conduct reviews of each of the schools within the Trust as well as the central finance function.
 The depth and breadth of the review cycle will be determined by the risk matrix produced by the provider in regards to financial audit performance.
 This will be determined by the Resource Committee after reviewing the audit outcomes.